Click here to send us the names of persons you would like to remember

-In 1997, Sister died and willed her project to the Groves as they established the Sacred Art of Living Center.
+In 1997, Sister died and willed her project to the Groves’ as they established the Sacred Art of Living Community.
 The “Book of Life” now resides at SALC’s St. Raphael Chapel and has received more than forty thousand requests from around the world.

-Sacred Art of Living Center has continues this tradition and expanded the number of prayer sites literally around the globe, representing all major faith traditions.
-Whenever a name is submitted in the book, in person or virtually, it is held in prayerful reverence around the world as well as by the global Sacred Art of Living Center family.
-The Book of Life is also an integral part of all Sacred Art of Living Center programs.
+Sacred Art of Living Community has continued this tradition and expanded the number of prayer sites literally around the globe, representing all major faith traditions.
+Whenever a name is submitted in the book, in person or virtually, it is held in prayerful reverence around the world as well as by the global Sacred Art of Living Community.
+The Book of Life is also an integral part of all Sacred Art of Living Community programs.

 We invite you to use the Book of Life as a way or remembering persons and special needs.
 You can include the names of the living or deceased.
 Soon, SALC will be publishing another book with the remarkable testimonies of persons who attribute healing or peace through the Book of Life.
 We invite you to both use the Book of Life and to submit your stories as well.